bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

-Obviously since the unit isn't particularly fast it's better to make use of these services "one at a time" but thanks to the excessive swap space available on the platform it all seems to hang together well.
+Obviously since the unit isn't particularly fast it's better to make use of these services "one at a time" but thanks to the excessive swap space available on the platform, and thanks to the new SMP support, it all seems to hang together well.

 Hopefully these instructions can serve as a template for upgrading the Linux kernel on other arm 32 based embedded NAS equipment.
 In particular